We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 Can you help clubs, societies and other associations?

-You can only bring your complaint to us if you meet one of the criteria set out in our rules – i.e. as an eligible micro-enterprise, small business, charity or trust.
+You can only bring your complaint to us if you meet one of the criteria set out in our rules – for example as an eligible micro-enterprise, small business, charity or trust.

 However, many clubs, societies and associations may satisfy these criteria.
 Please contact us to see if we can consider your complaint.
 To make our assessment, we may ask for some detailed information – including, where available, a copy of your governing documents.